jdjakub/papers/prog-2022/prog22-manuscript.md

 In addition to the examples discussed above, the proceedings of self-sustaining systems workshops \cite{SelfSustaining2008,SelfSustaining2010} provides numerous examples of systems and languages that are able to bootstrap, implement, modify, and maintain themselves; Gabriel's analysis of programming language revolutions \cite{PLrev} uses _advising_ in PILOT, related Lisp mechanisms, and "mixins" in OOP to illustrate the difference between the "languages" and "systems" paradigms.

 ### Relations
-- *Factoring of complexity* (Section \ref{factoring-of-complexity}): related in that "customizability" is a form of creating new programs from existing ones; factoring repetitive aspects into a reusable standard component library facilitates the same thing.
+- *Flattening and factoring* (Section \ref{examples-flattening-and-factoring}): related in that "customizability" is a form of creating new programs from existing ones; factoring repetitive aspects into a reusable standard component library facilitates the same thing.
 - *Interaction* (Section \ref{interaction}): this determines whether there are separate stages for running and writing programs and may thus influence what kind of customizability is possible.

 ## Automation